kevin-montrose/Jil/README.md

 ### Sigil

-Jil does a lot of IL generation to produce tight, focus code.
+Jil does a lot of IL generation to produce tight, focused code.
 While possible with [ILGenerator](http://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx), Jil instead uses the [Sigil library](https://github.com/kevin-montrose/Sigil).
 Sigil automatically does a lot of the busy work you'd normally have to do manually to produce ideal IL.
 Using Sigil also makes hacking on Jil much more productive, as debuging IL generation without it is pretty slow going.